Opinion: It's Time To End The Colonial Mindset In Global Health

 In the 1899 poem, The White Man's Burden, the English poet Rudyard Kipling talks about what he sees as the responsibility of wealthy countries to help poor countries as the burden placed upon the white man.
 In response, a black clergyman, H.T.
 Johnson, wrote a piece, The Black Man's Burden just a few months later.
 He rightly points out that the burden is the other way around — that actually, black and brown people have suffered the burden of white colonialism and imperialism, forces that have not helped them but exploited and killed them.

 Today, the same holds true, just repackaged.
-The burden is carried by black and brown people (as well as poor white people from disenfranchised groups) because of the ills of a still thriving imperialist white dominance.
+The burden is carried by black and brown people (as well as poor white people from disenfranchised groups) because of the ills of a still-thriving imperialist white dominance.

 We see this burden in global health research, which is still largely dominated by Western researchers building their careers off studies of vulnerable, marginalized groups who often don't understand their roles or participation.

-We see this in pandemic disease response, which has been disruptive to local cultural and health systems (Ebola, for instance, pulled many financial and operational resources away from other health and human rights maladies in the Congo which are killing even more Congolese).
+We see this in pandemic disease response, which has been disruptive to local cultural and health systems (Ebola, for instance, pulled many financial and operational resources away from other health and human rights maladies in the Congo that are killing even more Congolese).

 We see this in short-term global health trips, which help students from Western institutions gain "experience" at the expense of poor people in faraway places.